-As of March 31, 2006, the Company has completed its reduction in headcount related to its 2004 restructuring program.
-At December 31, 2004, the Company expected to eliminate 473 full-time positions, and during 2005 the Company revised the number of positions to be eliminated to 475.
-By the end of 2005, the Company had eliminated a total of 444 positions.
-During the first quarter of 2006, the Company eliminated 28 positions for a total of 472 positions since the fourth quarter of 2004.
-As an element of the program, the Company expects to add approximately 100 positions in connection with the Company's realignment or relocation of some of its manufacturing activities, so that the net reduction in positions is expected to be approximately 375.
+As of June 30, 2006, the Company had completed its reduction in headcount related to its 2004 restructuring program, which it announced in the fourth quarter of that year.
+At December 31, 2004, the Company expected to eliminate 473 full-time positions, which was increased to 475 during 2005.
 These actions affected principally production workers and members of the Company's sales force, primarily in Europe.